codeceptjs/CodeceptJS/docs/basics.md

 ## Retries

+### Auto Retry

+You can auto-retry a failed step by enabling [retryFailedStep Plugin](/plugins/#retryfailedstep).

+> **autoRetry plugin is enabled by default** for new setups since CodeceptJS 2.4

 ### Retry Step

+Unless you use retryFailedStep plugin you can manually control retries in your project.

 If you have a step which often fails, you can retry execution for this single step.
 Use the `retry()` function before an action to ask CodeceptJS to retry it on failure: